-(e) the requirements of Regulation 10.2.1(d) may be waived by Council, upon recommendation of the Equipment Committee, when considering a class which serves a unique aspect of sailing.
+(e) the requirements of Regulation 10.2.1(d) may be waived by the Board, upon recommendation of the Equipment Committee, when considering a class which serves a unique aspect of sailing.

 For the purposes of these Regulations “continent” means any one of Europe, North America, South America, Asia, Africa and Oceania.

-(f) paid an application fee as established by Council from time to time;
+(f) paid an application fee as established by the Board from time to time;

 (g) its constitution and class rules available on the World Sailing website or with a link from the World Sailing website.